 In this section

-15 fires have been reported affecting 276 hectares.
-13 of the fires have been declared out and 2 are out of control and being monitored for values protection.
+There have been thirty-four (34) fires to date.
+Eleven (11) fires have been declared out, and twenty-three (23) are being monitored for values protection.

-29 fires have been reported to date affecting 16,962 hectares.
-15 fires have been declared out, 9 are being monitored for values protection and 5 are out of control or being fought.
+Twenty (20) fires have been reported to date.
+Thirteen (13) fires have been declared out, and six (6) fires are being monitored for values protection and one (1) fire is under control.

 North Slave Region